fractalic-ai/LLexeM/README.md

 ## Key Features

-🧬 **Structured Knowledge & Precision** - Use Markdown heading blocks to form a semantic tree.
+**Structured Knowledge & Precision** 🧬 - Use Markdown heading blocks to form a semantic tree.
 Reference specific nodes or branches with a simple, path-like syntax.

-🧠 **Dynamic Knowledge context** - Each operation can modify specific nodes and branches, allowing your system to evolve dynamically.
+**Dynamic Knowledge context** 🧠 - Each operation can modify specific nodes and branches, allowing your system to evolve dynamically.

-- 🤖 **Agentic ready**
+🤖 **Agentic ready**
 The module system (`@run`) isolates execution contexts.
 It passes parameters and returns results as semantic blocks, enabling both specialized agents and reusable workflows with clear inputs and outputs.

-- **🪄 Runtime Instruction Generation**
+**Runtime Instruction Generation** 🪄
 Generate instructions dynamically during execution, or delegate this task to the LLM.
 This enables conditional workflows and supports autonomous agent behavior.

 - 🤝 **Multi-Model Collaboration**